 There are a number of golf courses offering great holes, natural beauty and unique challenges.
 From Beau Chene to Oak Harbor, Royal Golf Club to Money Hill, you'll find the course that's right for you.

 Money Hill has twice been named the #1 golf course in Louisiana by Golf Digest; the Ron Garl-designed, 18-hole course has majestic tree-lined fairways with five finishing holes playing into, around and over a 150-acre lake.

 You can throw out a line or a crab net from the banks of many bayous and rivers, or you can experience the open seas on a fishing charter boat.
 Most operate out of the Slidell area and offer light tackle guide service and the chance to reel in redfish, speckled trout and flounder.

 In the mood to test your strength, agility or your mettle?
-Consider skateboarding at the Pelican's Nest Skate Park in Mandeville or climbing the indoor rock walls at Slidell Rocks, a climbing gym for all ages.
+Consider skateboarding at the Pelican's Nest Skate Park at Pelican Park in Mandeville or climbing the indoor rock walls at Slidell Rocks, a climbing gym for all ages.

 If you're looking for a once-in-a-lifetime adventure, Skydive N'Awlins has one in store: Get a bird's-eye view of the Northshore during a solo or tandem dive.
 Skydive N'Awlins offers both, as well as Accelerated Freefall and Instructor-Assisted Freefall training.

 With celebrity chef John Besh and legendary charter captain Dudley Vandenborre.

 Rent bikes and explore Louisiana's first Rails to Trails conversion, the 31-mile Tammany Trace, as it connects the Northshore towns of Covington, Abita Springs, Mandeville, Lacombe, and Slidell.

 Find out if Tom Gregory is finally able to get some air flyboarding on the Tchefuncte River in Madisonville.